Division of Pearce: Redistributions

-When first created at the 1989 redistribution, Pearce was excised from the divisions of Canning, Moore and Division of O'Connor.
+When proclaimed at the 1989 redistribution, Pearce was created from territory excised from the urban divisions of Canning, Moore and the rural O'Connor.
 From the division of Canning came 31,999 electors, covering most of the Shire of Kalamunda as well as Karragullen and Roleystone within the City of Armadale and Helena Valley within the Shire of Mundaring.
 From the division of Moore came 23,490 electors from the Shire of Chittering, most of the remaining parts of the Shire of Mundaring, and the City of Swan north of Roe Highway.
 From the division of O'Connor came 7,255 electors from the Town of Northam and the shires of Northam and Toodyay.
 Pearce had a mixture of urban and rural areas, covering the Swan Valley, the Perth Hills and part of the western Wheatbelt.

 At the 1997 redistribution, Pearce gained the Wheatbelt shires of Beverley and York from the division of O'Connor.
 This increased the Liberal Party's two-party-preferred vote lead over the Labor Party in Pearce by 1.7%.

 At the 2000 redistribution, Pearce gained the northern parts of the City of Wanneroo from the division of Moore, stretching along the coast from Tamala Park to Two Rocks.
 From the division of O'Connor, Pearce gained the Wheatbelt shires of Boddington, Brookton, Cuballing, Narrogin, Pingelly, Wandering and Williams, and the Town of Narrogin.
 However, it lost a small part of the City of Armadale to the division of Canning, and most of the Shire of Kalamunda, a small part of the Shire of Mundaring and a small part of the City of Swan to the division of Hasluck.
 The largest area of enrolment in the redistributed Division of Pearce in 1999 was the Shire of Mundaring, with an enrolment of 14,180, followed by the City of Wanneroo, with 13,248, and the City of Swan, with 10,429.
 All of the Wheatbelt local governments had relatively low populations, each with a few thousand at most.

 Division of Pearce as of the 2008 redistribution.